tederickson/centura-contact/README.md

 * Never expose information on URLs
 * Provide the minimum amount of feedback - E*Trade had different login error messages for invalid user or invalid password.
 Bad actors used that information to find a list of valid user ids.
 After that they worked on trying to hack the passwords.
 A simple "invalid user id or password" message stopped that attach vector.

 * Provide the version number as part of the URI.
-That allows clients interact the same version instead of a requirement change breaking their code.
+That allows clients to interact with the same version.
+Otherwise a requirement change could break their code.
 Another option is GraphQL.
 We used that at Ibotta to handle version changes.
 The client provides which fields it wants to see.
 Changes to the underlying object are ignored.

 * Documentation - I prefer Swagger.
 The documentation is generated from the code.
 We ran into issues at E*Trade where the program managers were supposed to update the API wiki every release.
 Documentation drift caused some angry/confused clients.

 * Testing - Unit test each piece.
 Unit tests provide validation for refactoring code.
 Integration and Unit tests validate the acceptance criteria.

 # REST Design Steps
 1. Understand the Object Model - this will change as requirements evolve.